Double-layered vacuum bubbles and cosmological phase transitions

+where $p$ is the pressure difference across the bubble wall, and $\sigma$ represents the wall tension.
+This thin-wall description is expected to become increasingly accurate once the wall becomes relativistic, since the wall thickness is Lorentz-contracted in the lab frame.

-To better understand the relationship between wall velocity and bubble radius, we simplify the equation of motion for the bubble wall.
-The Lorentz factor $\gamma$ characterizes the velocity of the bubble wall in relativistic terms, where $\gamma = 1 / \sqrt{1 - v^2/c^2}$, and it accounts for the relativistic effects as the bubble expands.
-For an expanding bubble, the initial radius must exceed its critical radius.
-This condition can be solved analytically, with the initial condition $\gamma(R_0) = 1$, as derived in Ref.~\cite{Ellis:2019oqb}.
-The equation is given by \beq \gamma = \frac{p r}{3 \sigma} + \frac{R_0^2}{r^2} - \frac{p R_0^3}{3 \sigma r^2} \approx \frac{2 r}{3 R_0} + \frac{R_0^2}{3 r^2}, \eeq where in the last step, we assume that the initial radius is only slightly larger than the critical one, i.e., $R_0 \approx R_c$.
+To better understand the relationship between the wall velocity and the bubble radius, we simplify \eq{eom:bubble}.
+The Lorentz factor $\gamma$ characterizes the wall velocity, defined as $\gamma = 1 / \sqrt{1 - v^2/c^2}$.
+It can be solved analytically with the initial condition that the wall is at rest.
+The solution is given by~\cite{Ellis:2019oqb} \beq \gamma = \frac{p r}{3 \sigma} + \frac{R_c^2}{r^2} - \frac{p R_c^3}{3 \sigma r^2} \approx \frac{2 r}{3 R_c} + \frac{R_c^2}{3 r^2}, \eeq where we have assumed that the initial radius is only slightly larger than the critical radius $R_c$.
 As shown in Fig.~\ref{fig:different_v}, the parameter $\alpha$ directly affects the potential differences $\Delta V_{12}$ and $\Delta V_{23}$, leading to distinct evolutionary outcomes.
-This can be understood from \eq{motion:wall}: the acceleration of a bubble wall is determined by the pressure difference across it.
-A larger potential difference drives the outermost wall to move faster, while the inner wall propagates more slowly.
+This can be understood from \eq{motion:wall}: the velocity of a bubble wall is determined by the pressure difference across it.
+A larger potential difference drives the outer wall to move faster, while the inner wall propagates more slowly.
 In contrast, a negative $\alpha$ can cause the inner wall to overtake the outer wall, resulting in a collision and subsequent merging of the two walls.
 Conversely, if the outer wall expands faster than the inner wall, the vacuum bubble can stably maintain a double-wall structure.
-Such a configuration may enhance or amplify wall-related physical phenomena, including gravitational wave production and baryogenesis.